Well isn’t it ironic

 I know it doesn’t quite scan but that song has been ringing in my ears all weekend.

 My visit to The Allergy Show 2012 didn’t quite go how I’d planned it.
-I had a very nasty experience and ended up having a thankfully, mild, allergic reaction, but this still left me with my neck, scalp, shoulders, back and face covered in large, itchy hives and the afternoon spent with paramedics being monitored to ensure my reaction didn’t turn into full blown anaphylaxis, because believe me, I was well on the way.
+I had a very nasty experience and ended up having a serious anaphylactic reaction, but this still left me with my neck, scalp, shoulders, back and face covered in large, itchy hives and the afternoon spent with paramedics being monitored to ensure my reaction didn’t turn into full blown anaphylaxis, because believe me, I was well on the way.

 Just because you’re at The Allergy Show you still need to keep your guard up, check, check and check again.
 Do not, under any circumstances, eat anything that you have not first asked about the ingredients, preferably also read the ingredients, and made yourself comfortable that hygiene and safety on the stand are sufficient that you’ll be OK.